Citing data files in publications based on those data is important for several reasons:

 United States Department of Health and Human Services.
 Substance Abuse and Mental Health Services Administration.
 Center for Behavioral Health Statistics and Quality.
 National Survey on Drug Use and Health, 2016.
 34481-v3.
 Research Triangle Park, NC: RTI International [distributor], 2016-04-02. http://doi.org/10.3886/34481.v3.

 Note that we also include a digital object identifier (DOI) at the end of each citation.
 A DOI provides a persistent link to a published digital object, such as an article or study.
 This means that if you publish an article using SAMHDA data and you include the DOI in the data citation, you make it easy for other researchers to get back to the original data.

 How can I let SAMHDA know about my publication?

 Users of SAMHSA data are required to send the bibliographic citation for each completed manuscript or thesis abstract to SAMHDA.
-To have your publication added to the SAMHDA bibliography, complete the online form, or e-mail your citation to firstname.lastname@example.org.
+To have your publication added to the SAMHDA bibliography, submit the citation using the About > Submit Citation page.